Viasat/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What changes were made since your SHIM was last signed?
 -------------------------------------------------------------------------------
-New vendor certificate.
+New certificate.
 Updated SHIM to version 15.6.

 -------------------------------------------------------------------------------
 ### What is the SHA256 hash of your final SHIM binary?